 Half Sheet Trays

 Hopefully you already have some half sheet trays lying around.
 If you don't, it's time.
 You'll need these come Thanksgiving for nicely charred Brussels sprouts, roasted root vegetables, and even for the main event.
 Yup, that means you can say goodbye to that fancy roasting pan; all you need is a regular old sheet pan to make our crisp-skinned, evenly cooked spatchcocked turkey.
 Well, that and wire rack to ensure air circulation all around your holiday bird.

 The Thanksgiving table needs a pie, and a pie needs a good pie plate.
 We're big fans of the tempered-glass plates from Pyrex for our gooey deep-dish apple pie.
 Also this pumpkin pie with a secret ingredient.
 (It's butternut squash.)
-Want to know if that pretty stoneware number you bought will do the trick?
+Want to know if that pretty stoneware dish you bought will do the trick?
 Here's how to pick the right pie plate for every job.

 Portable Kitchen Timer